pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

-- Updated 'nhm_plotter' writes bar charts.
+- Updated 'nhm_plotter' writes bar charts, and labels x axis with category values.

 - New version of 'eng_network_single' (b27) deals with time-sliced data and writes 'maxDeg' (maximum degree) and 'isolateCount'(isolated nodes) metrics.